Buying Freehold and Leasehold Property

 Click here to read the Leasehold Reform Latest News

-Freehold or leasehold?
+Freehold v leasehold?
 The fundamental difference

 In the case of a freehold property, one owner owns both the building and the land.
 This is how most property in the UK is owned, especially houses, almost all of which are owned on a freehold basis.